KauzClay/docs-tap/cartographer-conventions/about.hbs.md

 These kinds of conventions ensure that infrastructure uniformity exists across workloads deployed on the cluster while reducing developer toil.

 > **Important** Adding a sidecar alone does not make the log or metrics collection work.
-This
+To enable
+> the log or metrics collection:
+>
-> requires having collector agents deployed and accessible from the Kubernetes cluster, and
+> - Deploy collector agents that are accessible from the Kubernetes cluster
-> configuring required access by using role-based access control (RBAC) policy.
+> - Configure the required access by using the role-based access control (RBAC) policy